-This year, OpenGov recognised 8 Victorian Government agencies and education institutes for using technology to improve citizen engagement and public service delivery.
+OpenGov recognised 8 government agencies and education institutes in Victoria, Australia, for using technology to improve citizen engagement and public service delivery.

 Recipients of this year’s Recognition of Excellence awards were: